yysun/apprun-site/README.md

 * Progressive Web App (PWA) - support offline
 * Single Page App (SPA) - routing using / or #
-* 4 built-in layouts and bring your own
+* Four built-in layouts and bring your own
 * Compile html, markdown pages to AppRun components
 * Auto generate the index of pages
 * Build app logic using AppRun/Web components